 If you use fraud tools such as AVS or 3D Secure, proof of use and of shipping to an AVS matched address can also help your case.

-Visa’s chargeback guide for merchants includes a table on forms of compelling evidence for different situations.
+Visa’s chargeback guide for merchants includes a table on types of compelling evidence for different situations.